davidvgalbraith/orestes/README.md

 {"time":"2015-11-17T23:36:08.310Z","value":93,"name":"test_series","some_tag":"two"}
 ]'
 ```
-Under the hood, Orestes will split these points by "series".
+Under the hood, Orestes will split these points by _series_.
 The series of a point is the key-value pairs of that point other than `time` and `value`.
 So the series in this data set are `{"name":"test_series","some_tag":"one"}` and `{"name":"test_series","some_tag":"two"}`.
 For each series, Orestes stores one document in Elasticsearch.
 Each series corresponds to a row in Cassandra that contains all the times and values in that series.

 The response from Orestes is an object with a key called `errors` mapping to an array of objects describing any points that failed to write.
 For instance, let's try to write a point with no time field:
 ```